neo4j-drivers/seabolt/README.md

 Seabolt is a Neo4j connector library for C.
 The library will support multiple versions of the Bolt protocol through the new _Connector API_ and will provide a base layer for a number of language drivers.

-This project is a work in progress, therefore third party issues and contributions will not currently be accepted.
+This project is a work in progress, so we're not yet able to accept issues or contributions.
+Sorry!

 ## Building